-- Intact skin with non-blanchable redness of a localised area usually over a bony prominence. - Darkly pigmented skin may not have visible blanching; its colour may differ from the surrounding area. - The area may be painful, firm, soft, warmer or cooler compared to adjacent tissue. - May be difficult to detect in individuals with dark skin tones. - May indicate "at risk" persons (a heralding sign of risk). - Partial thickness loss of dermis presenting as a shallow, open wound with a red-pink wound bed, without slough. - May also present as an intact or open/ruptured serumfilled blister. - Presents as a shiny or dry, shallow ulcer without slough or bruising (NB bruising indicates suspected deep tissue injury). - Stage II PI should not be used to describe skin tears, tape burns, perineal dermatitis, maceration or excoriation. - Full thickness tissue loss.
+The NPUAP/EPUAP Pressure injury classification system provides a consistent and accurate means by which the severity of a pressure injury can be communicated and documented.
+Stage 1 Stage 2 Stage 3 Intact skin with non-blanchable redness of a localised area usually over a bony prominence.
+Darkly pigmented skin may not have visible blanching; its colour may differ from the surrounding area.
+The area may be painful, firm, soft, warmer or cooler compared with adjacent tissue.
+May be difficult to detect in individuals with dark skin tones.
+May indicate "at risk" persons (a heralding sign of risk).
+Partial thickness loss of dermis presenting as a shallow, open wound with a red-pink wound bed, without slough.
+May also present as an intact or open/ruptured serumfilled blister.
+Presents as a shiny or dry, shallow ulcer without slough or bruising (NB bruising indicates suspected deep tissue injury).
+Stage 2 Pl should not be used to describe skin tears, tape burns, perineal dermatitis, maceration or excoriation.
+Full thickness tissue loss.
 Subcutaneous fat may be visible but bone, tendon or muscle are not exposed.
 Slough may be present but does not obscure the depth of tissue loss.
-May include undermining and tunnelling. - The depth of a stage III PI varies by anatomical location.
-The bridge of the nose, ear, occiput and malleolus do not have subcutaneous tissue and stage III PIs can be shallow.
-In contrast, areas of significant adiposity can develop extremely deep stage III PIs.
+May include undermining and tunnelling.
+The depth of a stage 3 PI varies by anatomical location.
+The bridge of the nose, ear, occiput and malleolus do not have subcutaneous tissue and stage 3 PIs can be shallow.
+In contrast, areas of significant adiposity can develop extremely deep stage 3 PIs.
 Bone or tendon is not visible or directly palpable.
+Stage 4 Unstageable Stage - suspected deep tissue injury